trishume/sympy-wiki-with-svn/Gsoc-2011-application-yuri-karadzhov.md

-I have background in Computation Theory, Algebra, Mathematical and Functional Analyses , Theoretical Physics, Quantum Mechanics, Differential Equations, Mathematical Physics, Supersymmetries and Symmetries Analysis.
+I have background in Computation Theory, Algebra, Mathematical and Functional Analyses , Theoretical Physics, Quantum Mechanics, Differential Equations, Mathematical Physics, Supersymmetries and Symmetries Analyses.

 Currently in applied math department I study the theory of Lie groups and it's application to the differential equations.
 The most recent works however concerned with supersymmetry of Schrödinger-Pauli equation of arbitrary dimension.
 The obtained results widely extend the number of exactly solvable Quantum Mechanic problems as well as generalize the approach of finding such problems.

+== Technical background & Programming experience ==

+I've bin using GNU Linux since 2001.
+It is my only operation system for the last five years.
+I worked with  Mandriva, Red Hat, Gentoo, Debian.
+Now I use Kubuntu as it simple to configure and up to date.
+I used to work as system administrator so I familiar with sh.

+Programmer experience:
+Proffesional:
+Java EE, JDBC, JavaScript (ExtJs) – Summer work in Global Logic (2010) Java SE – Institute project: Partial TeX translator fo SIGMA journal (2009) APL – Simcorp LLC (2008-2009)
+Accademic:
+C/C++, Python – writing labs in University
+Scala – do some fun with Processing

+I have experience with SVN, Hg.

+== Mathematical Software ==